 If for any reason, you are unhappy with the campus allocated and would like to request a different campus, a transfer request can be made.
-You will need to complete a Campus Transfer Request form (DOC, 54KB) and return it by email to primaryadmissions@Milton-keynes.gov.uk.
-The deadline for submitting the transfer request form to the council is Friday 12 June 2020.
+The next opportunity to request a campus transfer is from 19 April 2022 for campus transfers in September 2023.

 If you have not yet submitted an application

-Please complete a late application form for starting school for the first time (PDF, 354KB) or a late application form for moving up to junior school (PDF, 362KB) as the Citizen Portal is not available for making late applications.
-When choosing your four school preferences we advise you to look on the allocation profile for starting school for the first time here (PDF, 251KB) or the allocation profile for junior school places here (PDF, 201KB) to see which schools are oversubscribed.
-Once completed, return the form to the Education Access Team by emailing primaryadmissions@Milton-keynes.gov.uk.
-Please note, forms must be emailed and not posted.
+Please complete a starting school for the first time late application form (PDF, 329KB) or moving up to junior school late application form (PDF, 335KB) as the Citizen Portal is not available for making late applications.
+When choosing your four school preferences we advise you to look on the Allocation Profile to see which schools are oversubscribed.

 If you no longer need the school place you have been offered

 If you have made other arrangements for your child’s schooling, or have a change of family circumstances such as moving away, please email primary firstname.lastname@example.org with your child’s name, date of birth, home address and details of the school your child will be attending.
 We are obliged to keep records of where children live and which school they attend.

 If you have not been offered a higher preference school